Browser Use Integration

 Browser Use is a Python library that allows AI agents to control a browser.
-By integrating Browserless with Browser Use, you can provide your AI applications with powerful web browsing capabilities without managing browser infrastructure.
+By integrating Browserless with Browser Use, you can give your AI applications web browsing capabilities without managing browser infrastructure.

 - Python 3.11+